ovidiupop/vidsubrenamer/README.md

-# Renamer Application
+# VidSubRenamer

 ## Overview
-The **Renamer Application** is a Python-based utility designed to simplify the renaming of video files and their corresponding subtitle files.
+The **VidSubRenamer** is a Python-based utility designed to simplify the renaming of video files and their corresponding subtitle files.
 The application provides a user-friendly graphical interface (using Tkinter) that allows users to select a folder, choose specific file extensions for videos and subtitles, and automate the renaming process to ensure file names match.

 The application reads configuration options from a JSON file located in the user’s config directory (`~/.config/renamer/config.json`), allowing flexibility and customization for various formats.